Chong-THU/LiuChong/research.md

 5. From Marx's Transformation Problem to Sraffa's Standard Commodity (in Chinese)

 6. Spatial Unbalance of Real-Fictitious EconoNexus in the AI Era

+7. Marx vs Hayek: Fictitious Capital and and the Crisis of Capitalism

 <br/>
 <br/>